anacierdem/libdragon-docker/README.md

 **init:** Builds the toolchain image from scratch and then builds libdragon on top of it.

 **install:** Does `download` and `start` actions followed by a dependency analysis step which will try to run `make && make install` in all NPM dependencies, effectively installing them in the active container.
 Accepts `--mount-path`.
 Do not use when building self.
 Very useful when using libdragon as an NPM dependency to set up everything on an `npm i` by putting it in the `prepare` script.
+This is also used in this repository to prepare the build environment for the test bench.

 **update: _(CI only)_** Starts uploading the docker image.
 Requires docker login.